chrisguest75/typescript_examples/03_jest_testing/README.md

 ## Reason

 Pretty obvious why I need to use a test framework.
-The examples included here will show various examples of what is required to write tests; Mocking, Assertions, etc.
+The examples included here will show various examples of what is required to write tests; Mocking, Partial Mocking, Spies, Assertions, etc.
 There is an example of using asssertions with `strictNullChecks` in the [s3watcher.test.ts](./tests/s3watcher.test.ts)

 TODO: